 Installing the Robot using

 UiPathStudio.msi deploys it in Service Mode by default.
 It can also be installed from the Command Prompt, as explained on this page.
+Using this installer also allows you to install Agent Desktop as the default Robot Tray.

 Robots can also be installed in User Mode.
 For your Robot, this means that it has the exact same rights as the user under which it has been installed.
 Installing the Robot from